70 Year Old Woman Gives Birth After Being Pregnant For 7 Years In Delta — Nigeria Today

 70 Year Old Woman Gives Birth After Being Pregnant For 7 Years In Delta

-Tears of joy and jubilation filled the air after a 70-Year-Old woman gave birth to a bouncing baby boy as her first child in Alegbo, Warri Delta state.
+Tears of joy and jubilation filled the air after a 70-Year-Old woman gave birth to a bouncing baby girl as her first child in Alegbo, Warri Delta state.

 According to Nikoro Efe Terry, the woman had been pregnant for 7 years before she finally delivered the baby.